Gordon Walters: Te Whiti

+Maheno

-Walters' best known work, Maheno, was painted in 1981 and formed part of an ongoing koru series.
-The painting brings both Māori and European ideas together through geometric abstraction and Māori culture expressed through both image and language with the koru and the title 'Maheno' in Māori.
+Walters' best known work, Maheno, was painted in 1981 and is also part of Walters ongoing koru series.
+Like Te Whiti the painting brings both Māori and European ideas together through geometric abstraction and Māori culture expressed through both image and language with the koru and the title 'Maheno' in Māori.
 Koru is a Māori word that has now become part of mainstream New Zealand English, describing the growing tip of a fern frond.